tqec/topologiq/README.md

-> **Big note.** Topologiq has just migrated to uv, with a non-standard folder structure.
-Merging to "main" to run actual usage checks was necessary.
-If nothing works for you right now, please give it a few days.

 # Topologiq: Algorithmic Lattice Surgery
 ***Topologiq*** is tool to convert ZX circuits into logical versions of themselves.
 It is based on the surface code and lattice surgery.